 Tuition and Costs

 Tuition for the program is $46,000, and it is subject to annual change.
 A $5,000 nonrefundable deposit is due upon acceptance, and an additional payment of $15,000 is due by the start of the program.
 The remaining tuition balance is to be paid the following January.
 There may be additional costs for travel, camera, instruments and university fees.
 Tuition and costs may not be eligible for federal student loans.
 Tuition and fees are subject to change.

-In addition to an application, the following materials must be submitted to be considered for acceptance.
+In addition to the online application, the following materials must be submitted to be considered for acceptance.

 - DDS or DMD degree or equivalent.

 - Official dental education transcripts and an official Educational Credential Evaluators Course-by-Course Report.

 - CV/resume and a Statement of Purpose